Ready for reopening

 Tourism businesses have been invited to sign up to Visit Britain’s “We’re Good to Go” kitemark.
 This is a simple way for local residents and visitors to be confident that the business is adhering to the relevant Government and public health guidance, has carried out a COVID-19 risk assessment and has all the necessary checks and procedures in place to ensure customer and staff safety.

-If you would like to receive our weekly Tourism Matters e-newsletter which contains important information, guidance and relevant Covid-19 updates, please sign-up at visitthanet.co.uk/tourismmattersPermalink
+If you would like to receive our monthly Tourism Matters e-newsletter which contains important information, guidance and relevant Covid-19 updates, please sign-up at visitthanet.co.uk/tourismmattersPermalink

 Ready for reopening - downloadable media